 Today, customers expect detailed questions about products, services and company policies to be answered directly.
-In reality, however, only 35 per cent of employees say this is possible, as the majority (57 per cent of respondents) do not have access to AI tools and just under 53 per cent do not have access to a knowledge base.
-750 customer-facing employees, customer experience managers and content managers in seven countries on different continents were surveyed, writes Computer Reseller News.
+In reality, however, only 35 percent of employees say this is possible, as the majority (57 percent of respondents) do not have access to AI tools and nearly 53 percent do not have access to a knowledge base.
+The survey polled 750 customer-facing employees, customer experience managers and content managers in seven countries on different continents, writes Computer Reseller News.

 ZALANDO DELIVERS FASTER.

-It is commonly said that customers value fixed delivery windows more than fast shipping.
+It's commonly said that customers value their fixed delivery windows more than fast shipping.
 Nevertheless, both Zalando and AboutYou are stepping on the gas when it comes to logistics.
-Zalando is expanding its same-day service and delivers to customers in 30 cities on the same day, reports Lebensmittel Zeitung.
-And AboutYou co-founder Tarek Müller assumes in a "Handelsblatt" interview that delivery times in online retailing will drop to 90 minutes.
+Zalando is expanding its same-day service, delivering to customers in 30 cities on the same day, reports Lebensmittel Zeitung.
+And AboutYou co-founder Tarek Müller assumes in a "Handelsblatt" interview that delivery times in online retail will drop to 90 minutes.
 (For subscribers)

 GOOGLE WILL DISPLAY PAKET STATUS.

-Knowing faster where the parcel is: Google wants to show in future worldwide directly in the search results where a posted shipment is.
-All you need to know is the name of the shipping company and the consignment number.
+Faster know where the package is: Google wants to show in the future worldwide directly in the search results, where a posted shipment is located.
+To do this, you only need to have the name of the shipping company and the shipment number at hand.
 It remains to be seen how comprehensible the information there will be.
-In any case, traders should try to guide customers to parcel tracking in their own shop through service-oriented communication.
-Otherwise, they will give away great opportunities for repurchase.
+Retailers should definitely try to steer customers to their own store for parcel tracking through service-oriented communication.
+Otherwise, they will miss out on great opportunities for repeat purchases;

 Scientists DEMAND END TO FREE RETURN.

-Is a statutory minimum fee for returns now coming after the 40-euro clause?
-At least researchers at the University of Bamberg are in favour of this.
+After the 40-euro clause, is a legally mandated minimum fee for returns now coming?
+At least researchers at the University of Bamberg are in favor of this.
 According to their calculations, a fee of three euros could already reduce the number of returns by 16 percent, writes Focus.

 BUDNIKOWSKI ACCEPTS DPD PACKAGES.

-The fast-fashion retailer will in future deliver orders in the Netherlands using bicycle couriers.
-The choice is up to the customer whether to opt for a "greener delivery option".
+The fast-fashion retailer will deliver orders in the Netherlands using bicycle couriers in the future.
+The choice is up to the customer whether to opt for a "greener delivery option."
 The Netherlands is the first country to offer this option.
 According to Fashion United, the cooperation partner is Fietskoerier.nl;

-HERMES AND DHL HAVE DELIVERY PROBLEMS BEFORE NIKOLAUS
+HERMES AND DHL HAVE DELIVERY PROBLEMS BEFORE NOON.

-Complaints about late deliveries from Hermes and DHL increased on various portals before St Nicholas Day, reports Logistics Watchblog.
+Complaints about delayed deliveries from Hermes and DHL increased on various portals before St. Nicholas Day, reports Logistics Watchblog.
 One of the reasons could be the warning strikes in the CEP industry.
 Those who cannot harness the reindeer in front of the sleigh themselves should at least be able to inform customers proactively in such cases.

 This sounds like a better customer experience in logistics: Germany's parcel industry wants to improve its delivery forecasts with better data analysis, can be read on Finanzen.net .
-Currently, the time windows are still relatively generous - the waiting time for end customers waiting for an urgent parcel at home is correspondingly long.
+Currently, the time windows are still relatively generous - accordingly, the waiting time for end customers waiting at home for an urgent parcel is long.